Get exclusive member benefits & effect social change. Join Today

 If the person has only partially awakened, he or she may not be aware of surroundings or remember the episode the next morning.
 Adults are more likely to remember their night terrors.

 Children with night terrors generally require only comfort.
-If a child is unresponsive during night terrors, parents should not try to wake the child, but hold the child firmly and speak soothingly until the episode ends.
-Usually, the child will ease back to sleep afterwards.
+If a child is unresponsive during night terrors, parents should not try to wake the child, but hold them firmly and speak soothingly until the episode ends.
+Usually, the child will ease back to sleep afterward.

 Parents should seek medical care for their child if the night terrors are caused by an underlying condition or are the result of a head injury.

-In rare, severe cases, a doctor may prescribe benzodiazepine tranquilizers to help the patient relax and sleep without interruption.
+In rare cases, a doctor may prescribe benzodiazepine tranquilizers to help the patient relax and sleep without interruption.

 Children typically grow out of night terrors on their own as they enter adolescence.
 Most symptoms disappear by the age of 10.

-Adults with night terrors can expect their night terrors to diminish once they receive treatment for the condition causing their night terrors.
+Adults with night terrors can expect them to diminish once they receive treatment for the condition causing them.